CharlestonREM/MedsyPurchase/medsy/packages/medsy-minimal/README.md

 - [x] notify @divine_code
 - [ ] take a look at figma overview of look and feel : https://www.figma.com/file/nKZ4LPx81kzhw7fvazwZJt/Charleston-REM-Pricing-Calculator-(Copy)?node-id=0%3A1
 - [ ] read the about section
+- [ ] take a look at this issue I created for the `CalculatorComponent`: https://github.com/CharlestonREM/MedsyPurchase/issues/1

 ## About